What has happened?

 NB: If the accident has been caused by an uninsured driver, you should report the matter to the police within fourteen days of the incident, or as soon as is reasonable.

 It is usually one of the terms of an insurance policy that anything that might be important is told to the company.
 For example, in road traffic accidents, most policies say that the insured person must tell the insurance company of any accident with the insured vehicle.
 It does not matter whose fault the accident was.
 If you don’t tell them this may let the insurance company cancel, or get out of paying on the policy.

-If you have not already reported an accident to your insurance company, including any travel or household insurance that might provide cover for your claim, you can go to CAB and they will help you check the policy.
+If you have not already reported an accident to your insurance company, including any travel or household insurance that might provide cover for your claim, Citizens Advice can help you check the policy.
 Unless all the losses are covered under your own insurance, a claim against the other person will be needed.